plainionist/plainionist.github.io/_posts/2018-02-20-Implementing-Clean-Architecture-Controller-Presenter.md

 ```

 The ```GetBacklog``` method takes a filter object as parameter which contains the currently selected values in to combo boxes of the page.
-I convert this request object first into the request model demanded by the interactor and pass it to the same.
+It converts this request object first into the request model demanded by the interactor and pass it to the same.

 ```F#
 /// Request object passed to the controller